sparse-generative-ai/open-moe-llm-leaderboard/README.md

 MATH,16,7.7469783834586465
 ```

-And there will be also expert info recorded for each layer, stored in `activation_profiling_expert_count`
+And there will be expert info recorded for each layer, stored in `activation_profiling_expert_count`

 We also provide you a tool to draw the heatmap of the activation of each expert in each layer.
 Quickly run:
 ```bash